TheStig294/100-more-randomats-pack-2/README.md

 # Newly added randomats

-1. Friday the 13th - A horror themed randomat that makes someone a powerful killer...
+1. Hwapoon! - Everyone gets a 'Hwapoon!' and a "Yogscast Lewis" model, if installed
-2. No, I'm a Deputy! - Innocents become deputies, traitors become impersonators
+2. Friday the 13th - A horror themed randomat that makes someone a powerful killer...
-3. Everyone's a detective - Everyone can search bodies and gets a DNA scanner
+3. No, I'm a Deputy! - Innocents become deputies, traitors become impersonators

 # Randomats